-Read on to discover some top tips on how students can finance their way through university, written by one of our guest bloggers Sylvia.
+Read on to discover some top tips on how students can finance their way through university.

 For the 2016 intake of undergraduates, the Student Loans Company will offer a maintenance loan of somewhere between £6,904 and £10,702.
 This is meant to help toward bills, food and the general amenities of university life.
 As most of us realise this is not enough.
 According to the Living Wage foundation, if expressed as a per annum figure, the UK Living Wage stands at £16,302 before tax (and outside of any consideration of ‘London Weighting.’)
 On the face of it, the distance between the undergraduate maintenance loan and the ‘living wage’ is quite a gulf.

 Making sure that students balance the pressure to survive, in an immediate financial sense, against the academic requirements of their chosen discipline; that is the task that faces educators today.

 Educators have often been loathed to recommend that students seek employment alongside their studies.
 This is understandable, as part-time or weekend work can gradually eat into study time.
 During times of high demand, employers may tend to ask more of part time or weekend workers and times of high demand for non-skilled sectors, like catering, for example, tend to coincide with high demand periods of study: Christmas, Easter, etc. Young employees, often eager to please or frightened of upsetting the boss, can find themselves agreeing to do all the hours that god sends, often to the detriment of their studies.

 "Paid employment doesn’t have to adversely affect the student’s performance.
 It can be very beneficial."

 Sadly, student employment has become a necessity for most.
 So, education and guidance regarding sideline employment for undergraduate students, as opposed to hard-line prohibition, is the way forward.
 Paid employment doesn’t have to adversely affect the student’s performance.
 It can be very beneficial.